Find synonyms Find exact match

 In studies of temporal bones from patients with typical presbycusis, the degree of hearing loss was associated with disorders of a number of vital cochlear anatomic structures .
 These include degeneration of the stria vascularis, spiral ganglion cells, and hair cells.
 Consistent with findings seen in other causes of sensory hearing loss, the outer hair cells were the predominant structures affected.
 Thus, presbycusis appears to be most related to loss of inner ear sensory structures, although the underlying inciting events for this remain unclear.

 CLINICAL PRESENTATION — The hallmark of presbycusis is the progressive, symmetric loss of high-frequency hearing over many years .
 Hearing loss can also be accompanied by tinnitus, vertigo, and disequilibrium leading to falls.
 Presbycusis can greatly impact quality of life, causing low self-esteem, isolation, and depression [28,29].
 Presbycusis may also be associated with dementia, which is discussed separately.
-(See "Risk factors for dementia", section on 'Others'.)
+(See "Risk factors for cognitive decline and dementia", section on 'Others'.)

 Hearing loss — The progression of hearing loss is variable, but the typical course is a slow, persistent decline in hearing with age (figure 3).
 The hearing loss begins in the sixth decade and is typically symmetrical, beginning in the high-frequency range (figure 3).